 Windows 7 and above

 Overture 5 is cross platform compatible between Mac and Windows and therefore can read each other’s files but previous versions can not read newer file formats.

-Note: Overture 5 for Mac can read Overture 3 and 4 files but Overture 3 is needed to convert older versions of Overture for Mac.
+Note: Overture 5 for Mac can read Overture 3 and 4 files but may have a few problems or limitations with reading older Mac scores.